New month-long arts festival for York starts in less than three weeks

 York Alive aims to fill theatres, music venues and pubs with the best the city has to offer from late September through October.

-The festival, masterminded by Mike Salter, the man behind the York Literature Festival for many years, will include performances by internationally known artists as well as local acts.
+The festival, masterminded by Mlles Salter, the man behind the York Literature Festival for many years, will include performances by internationally known artists as well as local acts.

 It will feature an eclectic mix of music, comedy, childrens' tales and a leading academic marking the 70th anniversary of the death of the author of Under Milkwood and other works, Dylan Thomas.